by Texas Homesteader ~

 If I have more than I can use fresh, I’ll flash-freeze them on a cookie sheet and then place them in a freezer bag.
 That way they stay separated and I can use my measuring cup to scoop out the frozen berry measurement I need for my recipe.

-One of my favorite recipes for blackberries is cobbler.
-I’d asked my sister-in-law for her recipe years ago & she emailed it to me so it’s the recipe I always use.
+One of my favorite recipes for foraged blackberries is cobbler.
+I’d asked my sister-in-law for her recipe years ago & she emailed it to me.
+So it’s the recipe I always use.

-After a pretty modest supper one night I asked RancherMan if he’d like me to offset the simple-food offerings of the meal with a delicious homemade dessert.
+After a pretty modest supper one night I asked RancherMan if he’d like me to offset the simple-food supper offerings with a delicious homemade dessert.
 Of course he said yes!

 So I decided to make blackberry cobbler.
 It’s easy, y’all!